genicam/harvesters/README.rst

 Where Is The Name From?
 ***********************

-Harvester's name was coming from the great Flemish painter, Pieter Bruegel the Elder's painting so-called "The Harvesters".
+Harvester's name is from the great Flemish painter, Pieter Bruegel the Elder's painting so-called "The Harvesters".
 You can see the painting in the top of this page.
 Harvesters harvest a crop every season that has been fully grown and the harvested crop is passed to the consumers.
 On the other hand, image acquisition libraries acquire images as their crop and the images are passed to the following processes.
 We found the similarity between them and decided to name our library Harvester.

 Apart from anything else, we love its peaceful and friendly name.
-We hope you also like it ;-)

 ----